cjpdev/ZobristCSharp/README.md

 This is a more robust implementation, as we don't want to generate rubish keys.
 Also I want error reporting to show problem in the FEN.

+Software to be used with my chess game (Computer player lookup).
+This is part of a pair of implementations the other being my ZobristCSharp Hash, https://github.com/cjpdev/PolyglotCSharp